Skip to content

 public void init() {

-// Initialization work before test case execution
+// Initialization work before the test case runs

 }